 (3) Community Support workers

 (6) Medical Residents

 (7) Physician Assistants and Clinical Assistants

-Where there is more than one union for a similar group of workers (sector) in a health region, Bill 29 will require that representation votes are held.
+The Bill requires votes to be held wherever there is more than one union for a similar group of workers in a health region.
 Workers in each group will vote for the union they want to represent them.

-Facility Support workers at various WRHA sites currently have separate collective agreements administered by a variety of different unions.
-These workers will now be required to have one union and one collective agreement per sector within the WRHA/employer .
+Example: Facility Support workers in the WRHA who are represented by several unions, will now be required to have one union and one contract within the WRHA.

-For those who will work for Shared Health, these votes will be held on a province-wide basis, not by region.
+For those working for Shared Health, these votes will be held on a province-wide basis, not by region.

-Professional/Technical/Paramedical workers from all regions who will work at Shared Health (which includes the former Diagnostic Services of Manitoba, CancerCare Manitoba, and EMS) will be required to have one union and one collective agreement, province-wide.
+Example: Professional/Technical/Paramedical workers from all regions who will work at Shared Health (which includes CancerCare Manitoba, EMS, and what was formerly called Diagnostic Services of Manitoba) will be required to have one union and one contract, province-wide.